How to Dress When You Want ’30 & Thriving’ Vibes

 In your 30s, you’ve already realized that the way you dress has everything to do with your personality.
 It’s about your image, the way you see yourself, and the way you’d like to be seen.
-When that’s the case, “I literally don’t have anything to wear!” becomes this philosophical statement that can very well fire up some sort of an existential crisis.
-The way you dress in your 30s should be about wearing clothes that reflect your refined taste.
-Even though that’s a heavy burden to put on a few pieces of fabric, it’s rightfully so.

-After all, gone are your 20s when dressing well meant being on top of trends and showing people that you can afford stuff.
+After all, gone are your 20s when dressing well meant being on top of trends and showing people that you could afford stuff.
 Now it’s time to put on pieces that exude personality and attitude.

 It’s not about dressing age-appropriately but about wearing clothes that are deliberate and impactful.
 We don’t have that many “What am I going to wear?!” episodes in our 30s.
 We’re too cool for that.